samjhill/brickquest/docs/INTRO_QUICKSTART.md

 #### Step 2: Set Up the Battlefield (5 minutes)
 1. Place your modular board pieces
 2. Each player starts at opposite corners
-3. Place the shared LEGO brick pool in the center
+3. Place the shared LEGO brick pool within arms reach
 4. Shuffle your deck and draw 5 cards

 #### Step 3: Start Your First Turn (Learn as You Play!)